SionBayliss/PIRATE/README.md

 ### Bugs
 - rerunning in same folder may throw errors - add sample list to IdentifyParalogs.pl to avoid this.
 - check genome name ordering in all files.
+- Paralog classification doesn't display a "- 100% complete" message when finished.

 ### Features
 - institute allele naming scheme